 Knowledge is Power

 When mapping out your weekly meal prep, it helps to have a sense of how long items last in the fridge or freezer, and which items simply shouldn’t be frozen.
-It’s safe to say most cooked items, including fish, meat, poultry, pizza or soups, last three days (sometimes more) in the fridge, if it’s set to 40 degrees Fahrenheit or cooler.
+It’s safe to say most cooked items, including fish, meat, poultry, pizza or soups, last three days (sometimes more) in the fridge, if it’s set to 4 degrees Celsius or cooler.
 Hard-boiled eggs will last a full week.
-In the freezer, at zero degrees Fahrenheit, items last at least a month – and in many cases, much longer – before they start to lose flavor.
+In the freezer, at 18 degrees Celsius, items last at least a month – and in many cases, much longer – before they start to lose flavour.

-Before you store, consider this: a great way to save time is to make double recipes of your favorite items and freeze for later.
-Just be sure to leave extra space in the freezer if you want to take things two weeks (or more) at a time.
+Before you store, consider this: a great way to save time is to make double recipes of your favourite items and freeze for later.
+Just be sure to leave extra space in the freezer if you want to make things two weeks (or more) at a time.

 Once you’ve meal prepped for a month or so, you’ll feel like an old pro.
 Looking for more meal prep inspiration?
 Check out “Why Meal Prep with Vitamix?” or share your meal prep secrets using #VitamixMealPrep.